 Yes you do.
 This is your child and you make the decisions.
-You can choose the family in several different ways: You may review Dear Birthmother Letters (with photos) otherwise known as “profiles”.
-If you would like, we will provide you with a toll free number to use to speak with adoptive families who you want to consider.
+You can choose the family in several different ways: You may review Dear Birthmother Letters (with photos) otherwise known as profiles.
+If you would like, we can arrange for you to speak with adoptive families who you want to consider.
 If you’d like to meet them, in person, they can travel to your area or we can arrange transportation for you to meet the adoptive family closer to their area.
 We follow your comfort level.
 You can identify what matters to you most about an adoptive family.
 You can then choose who you feel is the right family for you and your child.
 If you want help coming up with questions that you might ask the family to see if they’re right for you, we’re happy to help you with this planning.

 If you are interested in pursuing adoption, the agency’s licensed social workers will meet with you to learn more about what you’re looking for in an adoptive family and provide information about how to consider an adoption plan with a family you come to know through our program.
 If you would like to consider staying in touch with your child and the adoptive family over the years, we will help you learn more about open adoption.

 Our social workers can share profiles of prospective adoptive families and help you interview them by phone or in person if you’d like.
 The adoptive family can travel to your state to meet.